evfredericksen/pynacea/readme.md

 ##Use

 - Begin running your voice recognition software on your VM.
 Then start `pynacea.py`.
+If it's your first use, the program will attempt to automatically locate the shared folder that you just created, but you may be prompted to provide its path.
-Keep the focus on the program window, otherwise nothing will be passed to your main OS.
+-Keep the focus on the program window, otherwise nothing will be passed to your main OS.
 - Start `pynacea.py` in your main OS.
 - Say something!